-- Syntax Description This command has no keywords or arguments. - Command Default NLRI commands are not upgraded to the AFI format. - Command Modes Router configuration (config-router)
+- Syntax Description This command has no keywords or arguments. - Command Default NLRI commands are not upgraded to the AFI format. - Command Modes Router configuration

 Command History Release Modification 12.0(14)ST This command was introduced.
 12.0(22)S This command was integrated into Cisco IOS Release 12.0(22)S. 12.2(14)S This command was integrated into Cisco IOS Release 12.2(14)S. 12.2(15)T This command was integrated into Cisco IOS Release 12.2(15)T. 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
-12.28X This command is supported in the Cisco IOS Release 12.2SX train.
+12.2SX This command is supported in the Cisco IOS Release 12.2SX train.
 Support in a specific 12.2SX release of this train depends on your feature set, platform, and platform hardware.

 Usage Guidelines The bgp upgrade-cli command is used to upgrade a router that is running in the NLRI formatted CLI to the AFI CLI format.
-The upgrade is automatic and does not require any further configuration by the network operator, and no configuration information is lost but you cannot return to the NLRI configuration because a formation in the term of term of the term of term of the term of term of the term of term of no form does not exist for this command.
+The upgrade is automatic and does not require any further configuration by the network operator, and no configuration information is lost but you cannot return to the NLRI configuration because a no form does not exist for this command.
 Several NLRI-based commands do not exist under the AFI format but have equivalent commands under the AFI format.
-See the table below for NLRI to AFI command mapping.
+See Table 1 for NLRI to AFI command mapping.

-Table 5: Mapping NLRI Commands with Address Family Commands
+Table 5 Mapping NLRI Commands with Address Family Commands

 NLRI Commands Address Family Command

 distance mbgp distance bgp

 match nlri address-family ipv4

-NLRI Commands Address Family Command

 set nlri address-family ipv4

 show ip mbgp show ip bgp ipv4 multicast

 show ip mbgp summary show ip bgp ipv4 multicast summary